Does reopening of Tom Douglas’ Palace Kitchen signal better times for downtown?

 Anton said one key factor going ahead is how those restaurants that did not get Restaurant Revitalization Funds fare this year.
 “Do they reopen?
 Do they just get out?”
 Anton said, adding that he thinks this fall will be when many of those restaurateurs “make their final decisions.”

 Douglas, on his part, is in the “reopen” column — at least for Palace Kitchen.
-But in a sign of just how badly downtown Seattle’s restaurant scene was battered by COVID, Douglas said he likely won’t reopen his event space, the Palace Ballroom, or the taqueria Cantina Lena, and will likely let those leases expire in spring 2024.
+But in a sign of just how badly downtown Seattle’s restaurant scene was battered by COVID, Douglas said he likely won’t reopen his event space, the Palace Ballroom, or the taqueria Cantina Leña, and will likely let those leases expire in spring 2024.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.